Expertise and confidence explain how social influence evolves along intellective tasks: Results

 \subsection{Influence matrix estimation}

 Studying the problem of estimating the influence matrix is novel and challenging.
 Our data present an unprecedented opportunity to understand team behavior and estimate the interpersonal influence system of teammates.
-Even though this is a large set of states to estimate, there are a few constraints that make this task feasible.
-The matrix is row-stochastic, and all elements fall into $[0, 1]$.
 Note that $\matrixSym{M}$ represents the ground truth influence matrix, and $\hat{\matrixSym{M}}$ represents the estimated influence matrix.

-Influence matrix estimation is an applicable problem.
-Estimating individuals' influence directly from their communication logs and individual performances are useful in any team-based organization.
-Studying the longitudinal dynamics of a team influence system is rife with information about team behavior.
-In this experiment, the estimation method is applied for every team in every round using a history of influence matrices, text embeddings, and estimated expertise before that round.
-Using explainable machine learning and dynamical models, we also attempt toward uncovering the underlying predictive power of different features and mechanisms leading to higher interpersonal influence in teams.

-Before studying models to estimate influence matrices, we need a set of measures (metrics) to gauge the accuracy of the estimated influence matrices with the ground truth ones.
-We use two classical metrics: Mean Square Error (MSE) and the Kullback-Liebler (KL) divergence.
-Together they portray two different measures of accuracy.
-MSE pays more attention to the exact estimation of each number in the matrix while KL divergence on each row of the influence matrix focuses on the similarity of the distributions.